RedLanternTech/redlanterntech.github.io/about.md

 Though I still find time to work on my own projects as well, I always have something going on that I want to learn to expend my technology skill.

 The name Red Lantern Tech comes from my own creativity.
-I have always had a good imagination and it has helped me thoughout my career.
-Being able to creativly solve problems and come up with solutions for my clients has been one of the things that has helped me stand out.
+I have always had a good imagination and it has helped me throughout my career.
+Being able to creatively solve problems and come up with solutions for my clients has been one of the things that has helped me stand out.
 Red Lantern
 Tech comes from a location I had made in my Dungeons and Dragons playing days, the Red Lantern Inn Bar and Grill.
 It is a mystical bar with good food, endless tacos, and the best entertainment you can imagine.
 Also it a good place to start an adventure.
 So hopefully with this blog
-I can start new adventures with technology and learing.
+I can start new adventures with technology and learning.
 Thank you for your time and 73's

 ### Contact me